Start by looking at what you’re responsible for and focused on in your life and configure OmniFocus to match.

 Gaining Perspective on Your System

-Before delving into OmniFocus, I recommend hitting the pause button and taking some time to look at the big picture of your life.
-Gaining clarity around what you’re responsible for in your life and what’s important to you can help you configure OmniFocus in a way that mirrors your life.
+Before delving into OmniFocus, I recommend hitting the pause button and looking at your life’s big picture.
+Gaining clarity around what you’re responsible for and what’s important to you can help you configure OmniFocus to mirror your life.

-If OmniFocus is configured in this fashion and kept up to date, it can help you make sure that all areas of your life are getting the appropriate amount of attention and provides a convenient and reliable way to gauge your commitment level.
+If OmniFocus is configured in this fashion and kept up to date, it can help you ensure that all areas of your life receive the appropriate attention and provide a convenient and reliable way to gauge your commitment level.

 David Allen’s Getting Things Done (GTD) methodology introduces the concept of horizons of focus, six levels of perspective that range from the “runway” level, where you perform discrete actions such as sending emails and running errands, to “Horizon 5”, where the emphasis is on your purpose in life.

-For now, we’ll focus on Horizon 2, which is also known as “areas of responsibility”.
-Specifically we’ll look at how to create a mind map that graphically depicts your multifaceted life and all of the responsibilites you’ve assumed and need to track using OmniFocus.
+We’ll focus on Horizon 2, also known as “areas of responsibility.”
+Specifically, we’ll look at creating a mind map that graphically depicts your multifaceted life and all of the responsibilities you’ve assumed and need to track using OmniFocus.

 Meet Robin

-To illustrate what this looks like in practice, I’ve created a fictional character called “Robin”.
+To illustrate what this looks like in practice, I’ve created a fictional character called “Robin.”
 In a nutshell, Robin’s immediate family consists of a spouse, Chris and two children, Fredrick and Heidi.
-Robin works full-time at ACME Consulting, with responsibilities that include managing three team members (Larry, Mary and Harry) and reporting to ACME’s CEO, John.
-Robin is also an avid photographer and has a business called “Smile Photography” on the side.
+Robin works full-time at ACME Consulting, managing three team members (Larry, Mary, and Harry) and reporting to ACME’s CEO, John.
+Robin is also an avid photographer with a business called “Smile Photography” on the side.

 Creating a Basic Mind Map

-To begin with, let’s create a mind map that lays out the three main areas of Robin’s life: Personal, ACME Consulting and Smile Photography.
+To begin with, let’s create a mind map that outlines Robin’s three main areas of life: personal, ACME Consulting, and Smile Photography.

-For this example, I’m created a mind map using MindNode.
-This outstanding app is available for both Mac (App Store) and iOS (App Store), and is an excellent complement to OmniFocus.
+For this example, I created a mind map using MindNode.
+This outstanding app is available for Mac, iPhone, iPad and Apple Vision Pro and is an excellent complement to OmniFocus.
+MindNode is available directly from the developer and as part of a Setapp subscription.

 Adding Depth

-We’ll get more specific with the Personal responsibilities that Robin has assumed.
-It includes everything from making sure the family car is well maintained to cultivating and maintaining strong relationships with friends and family.
+We’ll get more specific about Robin’s Personal responsibilities.
+They include everything from maintaining the family car to cultivating and maintaining strong relationships with friends and family.

-Having a mind map that is all encompassing will help you create a system that is well rounded and complete and helps ensure that nothing slips through the cracks.
+An all-encompassing mind map will help you create a well-rounded and complete system and ensure that nothing slips through the cracks.

 Getting the Complete Picture

-You can apply this same approach to other areas of your life as well.
+You can also apply this same approach to other areas of your life.
 In this example, Robin has a range of responsibilities at ACME Consulting.
 Start by listing the most general areas of responsibility, then delve into the specific responsibilities within these areas.

-Similarly, in order for Smile Photography to be successful, there are certain responsibilities that Robin needs to assume, everything from taking care of the finances to honouring promises made to clients.
+Similarly, for Smile Photography to be successful, Robin needs to assume specific responsibilities, everything from managing the finances to honouring promises made to clients.

 In some cases, other people might be involved in doing the work.
-For example, Robin has a bookkeeper that takes care of keeping the books in order.
-Even though someone else is doing some of the actual work, Robin is still responsible for making sure the books are in order.
+For example, Robin has a bookkeeper who keeps the books in order.
+Even though someone else is doing some of the work, Robin is still responsible for ensuring the books are in order.
 Practically speaking, this might translate into having monthly check-ins with the bookkeeper.

 A Living Document

-The final mind map can be quite extensive, and even a little daunting.
-Keep in mind that you’re not going to be focusing on all areas at once.
+The final mind map can be quite extensive and even a little daunting.
+Remember that you won’t be focusing on all areas at once.
 That would be impractical and unproductive.
 The amount of attention you give all of these areas may vary dramatically.

-For example, when you’re on vacation your attention is (hopefully) going to be focused on the friends and family you’re travelling with and the exciting new places that you’re visiting.
-When you’re at work, you’ll primarily be focused on work-related activities.
+For example, when you’re on vacation, your attention is (hopefully) going to be focused on the friends and family you’re travelling with and the exciting new places you’re visiting.
+When you’re at work, you’ll primarily focus on work-related activities.

 It’s important to treat this as a living document and to review and update it automatically, perhaps as part of a monthly review of your system.
 As part of this review, identify any areas of responsibilities that aren’t included on the mind map.
-If you’re overcommitted at the moment, look for responsibilities that could be at least partially delegated and identify things you’re committed to that you’d be willing to let go of.
+If you’re overcommitted now, look for responsibilities that could be partially delegated and identify things you’re committed to that you’d be willing to let go of.

 Creating Structure in OmniFocus